Muscle Relaxants for neck or back pain

-Muscle relaxants are a group of drugs that are commonly prescribed to individuals experiencing acute lower back pain associated with muscle spasms.
+Muscle relaxants are a group of drugs that are commonly prescribed to people with lower back pain associated with muscle spasms.
 While they are called muscle relaxants, these drugs do not directly act on the muscles; rather, they act on the brain.
-Specifically, these medications cause a decrease in the activity of some motor neurons through modulation of brain neurotransmitter substances.
-These medications are also structurally similar to tricyclic antidepressant medications and thus may have some analgesic effects in muscle.
+Specifically, these medications cause a decrease in the activity of some neurons by changing transmitters in the brain.
+Muscle relaxants are similar to some antidepressant medications and may have some pain relieving effects on muscles.
 By relaxing the entire body, muscle relaxants can help ease the pain associated with muscle spasms on a short-term basis.
 These medications also can help improve range of motion in the back.
-These medications, because of their structural similarity to tricyclic antidepressants, may have the undesirable side effect of sedation.

 Studies have shown that muscle relaxants can work well in conjunction with other forms of treatment for back pain.
 For instance, these medications’ ability to improve range of motion can work as an effective preparation for physical therapy to further treat lower back pain.
 Research also has shown that muscle relaxants, when combined with a pain relieving or anti-inflammatory medication, are effective in easing pain when taken early after the onset of the discomfort.

 Side effects of muscle relaxants